owais-shafi/YTMAGIC/README.md

 ## 🧠 What Can It Do?

-- ✅ Download full video with best quality
+- ✅ Download one or multiple videos at once in best available quality
-- 🎧 Download **audio only** and convert it to MP3
+- 🎧 Convert and download videos as audio-only (MP3)
 - 📥 Choose specific video quality like 360p, 720p, 1080p, best
-- 📂 Save to a custom folder or default to `~/Downloads`
+- 📂 Choose your own download location or save automatically to ~/Downloads
 - 🔁 Resume interrupted downloads
 - 📊 Show all available qualities/formats for one or more links